Initiatives

 We engage in THINK + DO meet ups through international programming to foster coalition building with emerging and seasoned Hip-Hop artists, educators, curators, archivists, and industry professionals while advocating for the systemic change essential to their growth and sustained success.

-We serve as an ACCELERATOR by incubating the work of our fellows and scholars as part of our strategy to scale the field and bring attention to high-performing organizations, curriculum models, and leaders while creating economic opportunities through pre-apprenticeship programs for a new generation of leaders.
+We serve as an ACCELERATOR by incubating the work of our fellows and scholars as part of our strategy to scale the field and bring attention to high-performing organizations, curriculum models, and leaders.

 We create community-driven archives to PRESERVE and consolidate cultural assets, transforming them into valuable educational resources.
 Additionally, we provide open-source archiving tools to empower broader access and engagement.